Globobeet/sociare/readme.md

 * `url` - URL for which counts should be collected
 * `networks` - Which networks Sociare requires counts from
-* `stripQuery` - Whether query strings on the `url` should be included when fetching counts
+* `omitQuery` - Whether query strings on the `url` should be included when fetching counts

 Getting these counts is a real pain, so to make this easier, we've set up a [simple NodeJS utility](https://npmjs.org/package/sociare-counter) you can use to fetch these counts and output this data.